 The good news is that are some practical ways to recapture the magic of the holidays.
 And not only that, you can be proactive this year by being intentional in putting a buffer between you and stress.
 The kind of stress that stems from trying to do too much, spending more than you have, and trying to keep up with Pinterest perfection.

 So, let’s jump right into this list and plan on having a merry and stress-free holiday season this year!

 10 Actionable Ways to Eliminate Holiday Stress

 1. Make a List

 Planning is essential to success in just about every area of life.
 But sometimes those plans are jumbled up in our heads.
-Between trying to remember what’s for supper and when books are due back to the library, it can be overwhelming.
+Between trying to remember what’s for supper and when books are due back at the library, it can be overwhelming.
 The simple solution to all of this mental clutter is to MAKE A LIST!

 Writing out those tasks in list form is helpful for keeping stress at bay.
 Whether it’s getting presents for the kiddos or throwing an Ugly Sweater Party for your friends, trying to manage all of those tasks in your head can be too much.

 Instead, offload all of those Christmas to-do items onto a list.
 You can go old school and just use pen and paper, or you can open up a note on your phone and store the info there.
 It doesn’t really matter where you write it as long as you get it out of your head.

 2. Break it Down

 While making a list is a great way to eliminate holiday stress, believe it or not, there is a right and wrong way to make a list.
 Sometimes we’re overwhelmed because we’ve not taken the time to break tasks down into smaller tasks.

 Writing down, “Buy presents” is a good start.
 But, “buy presents” for who, where, and how much?
 Break those big, chunky Christmas to-do items down into simple actionable steps.